group of people practicing yoga outside

 What happens to fertility if a person has endometriosis?

 A main complication of endometriosis is infertility.
-Approximately one-third to one-half of women diagnosed with endometriosis have difficulty getting pregnant.
 Endometriosis may obstruct the fallopian tube and keep the egg and sperm from coming together.
 Endometriosis may also damage sperm or eggs.

 How is endometriosis diagnosed?